-Morningstar Proprietary Ratings reflect risk-adjusted performance as of 6/30/14.
+Morningstar Proprietary Ratings reflect risk-adjusted performance as of 9/30/14.
 The Overall Morningstar Rating for a fund is derived from a weighted average of the performance figures associated with its three-, five- and ten-year (if applicable) Morningstar Rating metrics.
 For each fund with at least a three-year history, Morningstar calculates a Morningstar Rating™ (based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a fund’s monthly performance, including the effects of sales charges, loads, and redemption fees), placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and the bottom 10% receive 1 star.
-The Fund received 4 stars for the three-year time period ended 6/30/14 among 27 Energy Limited Partnership Funds, respectively.
+The Fund's I Shares received 4 stars, A Shares with Load Waived received 4 stars, and A Shares received 3 stars, each for the three-year time period ended 9/30/14 among 30 Energy Limited Partnership Funds.
+The load-waived rating should only be considered by investors who are not subject to a sales load.
 Each share class is counted as a fraction of one fund within this scale and rated separately, which may cause slight variations in distribution percentage.
-The Overall Morningstar Rating is for the A and I Share Classes and does not apply to other share classes of the Fund.
+The Overall Morningstar Rating applies to the share classes noted herein and does not apply to other share classes of the Fund.
 Past performance is no guarantee of future performance.

 You should consider the MainGate MLP Fund's ("Fund") investment objectives, risks, charges and expenses carefully before investing.
 For a prospectus that contains this and other information, click here.
 To have a hardcopy prospectus mailed to you, call 855.MLP.FUND (855.657.3863).